bigmanBass666/jottings/src/tim_english/Reading_Comprehension/book/Reading_Comprehension_book.md

 Facing your weak points is also part of knowing yourself.
 Perhaps you are a poor speller or cannot add up a column of figures.
 It is better to face any weaknesses than to pretend they do not exist.
 Your school record, for instance, may not be good, yet it is an important part of your background.
 You should not be apologetic about it but instead recognize that you will have a chance of a fresh start at work.

 36. What does the first paragraph mainly tell us?
-   A. The importance of finding a good job.
+   ~~A. The importance of finding a good job.~~
    B. The importance of one’s ability in school.
-   C. The importance of doing well in school work.
+   C. The importance of doing well in `school work`.
-   D. The importance of being good at all the subjects.
+   ~~D. The importance of being good at all the subjects.~~

-   ::: details 36
+   ::: details 36 🟨❌
+   B ❌
+   C ✅
+   我看到school work里的work就没敢选, 原来是"学校作业"的意思, 我还以为是"学校工作的意思"
    :::

 37. What knowledge is not necessary in looking for many jobs according to the writer?